Antynea/grub-btrfs/README.md

 - - -
 ### 🪀 Automatically update grub upon snapshot
 Grub-btrfs comes with its own daemon, that watches the snapshot directory for you and updates the grub menu automatically every time a snapshot is created or deleted.
+By default this daemon watches the directory `/.snapshots` for changes (new snapshots or deletion of snapshots) and triggers the grub menu creation if a snapshot is found.
+Therefore, if Snapper is used with its default directory, the daemon can just be started and nothing needs to be configured.
+For configuration like Timeshift, or Snapper with a different directory, see further below.

 To start it now, run
 ```bash